 garagemadesimple.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com .
 The website is also an affiliate of a few other brands.

 Guess what is not fun on a Sunday?
 Doing laundry, especially if you have to do it in a corner of the basement or in a nook in the kitchen.
-Don’t you wish you could build an enclosed laundry room in your garage?
+How about building a laundry room in the garage?
+Is that even possible?

 Finding the right place for doing laundry is always a challenge.
 Rarely are homes designed with a laundry room in the plans.
 So you or your home designer has to improvise and find a place.